ibm-cloud-docs/account/ts_accessing.md

   * Log out of {{site.data.keyword.Bluemix_notm}} and log in again.
   * Use the private browsing mode of your browser.
   * Clear the cookies and the cache of the browser.
   * Use a different browser.
-For information about the versions of the browsers that are supported by {{site.data.keyword.Bluemix_notm}}, see [{{site.data.keyword.Bluemix_notm}} prerequisites](/docs/overview?topic=overview-prereqs-platform).
+For more information about browsers that are supported by {{site.data.keyword.Bluemix_notm}}, see [{{site.data.keyword.Bluemix_notm}} prerequisites](/docs/overview?topic=overview-prereqs-platform).
-  * If you installed the Cloud Foundry command line interface, enter the `ibmcloud cf apps` command to see whether your app is running.
+  * If you installed the Cloud Foundry command-line interface, enter the `ibmcloud cf apps` command to see whether your app is running.

 ## How can I access infrastructure services in my account?
 {: #troubleshoot-infrastructure-access}